w3c/wot/proposals/privacy.md

   What assertions should be associated with these usages?
 * Note that the W3C cannot make compliance mandatory; these are still recommendations.
 However, systems not in compliance can be identified and public notice given, just like other aspects of non-compliance.
+* A better definition of a "privacy sensitive context" is needed.